diambra/docs/content/_index.en.md

   <img src="./images/home/envCover.png" style="margin-top:0px;">
 </figure>

 DIAMBRA Arena is a software package featuring a collection of <span style="color:#333333; font-weight:bolder;">high-quality environments for Reinforcement Learning research and experimentation</span>.
-It acts as an interface towards popular arcade emulated video games, offering a <span style="color:#333333; font-weight:bolder;">Python API fully compliant with OpenAI Gym standard</span>, that makes its adoption smooth and straightforward.
+It provides a standard interface to popular arcade emulated video games, offering a <span style="color:#333333; font-weight:bolder;">Python API fully compliant with OpenAI Gym format</span>, that makes its adoption smooth and straightforward.

-It <span style="color:#333333; font-weight:bolder;">supports all major Operating Systems: Linux, Windows and MacOS</span>, most of them via Docker, with a step by step installation guide available in this manual.
+It <span style="color:#333333; font-weight:bolder;">supports all major Operating Systems</span> (Linux, Windows and MacOS) and <span style="color:#333333; font-weight:bolder;">can be easily installed via `pip`</span>, as described in the <a href="./installation/">installation section</a> of this manual.
 It is <span style="color:#333333; font-weight:bolder;">completely free to use</span>, the user only needs to register on the official website.

-In addition, its <a href="https://github.com/diambra/diambraArena" target="_blank">GitHub repository</a> provides a <span style="color:#333333; font-weight:bolder;">collection of examples</span> covering main use cases of interest <span style="color:#333333; font-weight:bolder;">that can be run in just a few steps</span>.
+In addition, its <a href="https://github.com/diambra/arena" target="_blank">GitHub repository</a> provides a <span style="color:#333333; font-weight:bolder;">collection of examples</span> covering main use cases of interest <span style="color:#333333; font-weight:bolder;">that can be run in just a few steps</span>.

 <figure style="margin-bottom:40px; margin-top:0px; margin-right:auto; margin-left:auto; width: 80%;">
   <img src="./images/envs/basicUsage.png" style="margin-bottom:20px;">